bytespiller/sidplaywx/README.md

 |Each setting in the Preferences is accompanied with a help-text displayed in the bottom area.
 This way the Preferences also serves as a documentation/help source for sidplaywx's many features.|

 ## Platforms
-While the project uses GCC and CMake, at the moment the focus is on the Windows version.
-A proper Linux support is planned before the v1.0 release.
+This project uses the GCC and the CMake, and at the moment Windows and Linux are supported.

 ## Planned features for v1.0
-The current version of the sidplaywx is 0.x.x, so in addition to bugfixes and common sense updates, I consider at least _these_ features are needed before the sidplaywx can graduate to version 1.0:
+The current version of the sidplaywx is 0.x.x (alpha), so in addition to bugfixes and common sense updates, I consider at least _these_ features are needed before the sidplaywx can graduate to version 1.0:
 - Playlist improvements such as <del>duration columns</del>, reordering<del>, remembering last state and playlist file save/load</del> etc.
-- Misc. necessary features such as remembering window size & position etc.
+- Misc. necessary features <del>such as remembering window size & position</del> etc.
 - Exporting tunes to WAV
 - [<del>STIL</del>](https://www.hvsc.c64.org/download/C64Music/DOCUMENTS/STIL.txt) <del>support for displaying tune comments</del>
-- Native Linux support
+- <del>Native Linux support</del>
-  - Side note: while it currently works fine under Wine, there are some glitches such as STIL not being displayed (due to a layout problem) etc.
-- Theming support / dark theme
+- <del>Theming support / dark theme</del>

 ## Download
 * You can find a pre-built ready-to-use binary distribution(s) in the [Releases](https://github.com/bytespiller/sidplaywx/releases) sidebar.
+	* More package formats are planned for Linux (only AppImage at the moment).

 ## Alternatives
 Some alternatives to sidplaywx for playing the SID tunes I've tried and liked are:
 * Windows: foobar2000 + foo_sid plugin
 * Linux: DeaDBeeF player (note: it uses older/no longer maintained libsidplay2)
+* Mac: I don't have a Mac so I haven't tried it, but this looks great: https://github.com/Alexco500/sidplay5

 ## Contributing, ideas, comments, issues
 If you have an idea or a comment, feel free to post it in the [Discussions](https://github.com/bytespiller/sidplaywx/discussions).
 Issues can be reported [here](https://github.com/bytespiller/sidplaywx/issues).
 There is also an email address provided in the application's Help > About box.